-May 4th 2021 | 4-7pm | Blum Hall, UC Berkeley (and Zoom webcast)
+May 3 | 4-7pm | B100 Blum Hall, UC Berkeley

-The Big Ideas community will gather for its annual Grand Prize Pitch & Awards Celebration to recognize the most outstanding innovations in the 2021-2022 contest.
-A select group of finalist teams (3-4 projects) will be invited to participate in the Grand Prize Pitch event for the opportunity to win up to an additional \$10,000.
-Preceding and following the pitches, there will be a poster and demo session featuring all of the projects and innovators from the 2021-2022 Big Ideas Contest.
+The Big Ideas community will gather for its annual Grand Prize Pitch & Awards Celebration to recognize the most outstanding innovations in the 2022-2023 contest.
+A select group of Big Ideas finalists (4-6) will be invited to participate in the Grand Prize Pitch event for the opportunity to win up to an additional \$10,000.
+Following the pitches, there will be a poster and demo session featuring all of the projects and innovators from the 2022-2023 Big Ideas Contest.